If you’re only there for the Xenomorphs, Alien: Covenant will satisfy. Otherwise …

 Alien: Covenant Synopsis

-Which isn’t a wholly bad idea per se, except Alien is at its heart, a space horror franchise.
-In a nutshell, the previously criticism rained on Prometheus is applicable to Alien: Covenant in every way.
+Which isn’t a wholly bad idea per se, to be clear, except Alien is at its heart, a space horror franchise.
+It’s all about the horror, disgust, and gore.
+In a nutshell, the previous criticism rained on Prometheus is now applicable to Alien: Covenant in every way.
 The story simply does not have the capacity for the many lofty ideas tossed about.

 Check out my other snappy movie reviews!